Switzer Falls

 It was nice to see the creek running again.
 The last time I was there was about 8 years ago or so and I don’t remember the water being there much.
 Bugs didn’t leave me alone though so I assume there was standing water along the trail.
 This time I had a pleasant experience.

 Even though it’s a short trail, it offers a few obstacles to make it fun.
 Without obstacles, it wouldn’t be an adventure!
-We did a lot of detours down to the creek to avoid groups of hikers (including the ranger who was enforcing the leash rule. ;-)).
+We did a lot of detours down to the creek to avoid groups of hikers.
 Click here for a video.

 switzer_falls_2